particle-iot/docs/src/content/reference/firmware.md

 Serial.print(Time.year(1400647897));
 ```

-Optional parameters: Integer (Unix timestamp)
+Optional parameter: time_t (Unix timestamp), coordinated universal time (UTC), unsigned long integer

 Returns: Integer

 ### now()

 Retrieve the current time as seconds since January 1, 1970 (commonly known as "Unix time" or "epoch time").
-This time is not affected by the timezone setting.
+This time is not affected by the timezone setting, it's coordinated universal time (UTC).

 ```cpp
 // Print the current Unix timestamp Serial.print(Time.now()); // 1400647897
 ```

-Returns: Integer
+Returns: system_tick_t (uint32_t), 32-bit unsigned integer

 ### local()

 Retrieve the current time in the configured timezone as seconds since January 1, 1970 (commonly known as "Unix time" or "epoch time").
 This time is affected by the timezone setting.

 Note that the functions in the `Time` class expect times in UTC time, so the result from this should be used carefully.
+You should not pass Time.local() to Time.format(), for example.

 _Since 0.6.0_